TNO-MST/c2sim-server/docs/content/security/openid.md

 ## JWT Access Token

-The access token in the RESTful API call is a bearer token, also known as JSON Web Token (JWT).
+The access token in the RESTful API call is a bearer token, also known as JSON Web Token ([JWT]([JSON Web Token - Wikipedia](https://en.wikipedia.org/wiki/JSON_Web_Token)).

-A JWT is Base64URL-encoded and consists of three parts separated by a dot (`.`):
+A JWT is Base64 URL-encoded and consists of three parts separated by a dot (`.`):

 ```
 HEADER.PAYLOAD.SIGNATURE